Holiday open house

 Social media promotion.
 As with last year, we are preparing to spend some of the fees on social media promotion, including Facebook and Instagram.

-Take away: This pre-Thanksgiving date was awesome last year because all of you hustled to get the word out.
+Take away: This pre-Thanksgiving date continues to be awesome because all of you hustle to get the word out.
 We need the same energy this year to have even more success!

 Sale shift sign-up

 When you are participating in the sale, we'll need you to be available for two 2-hour shifts.
-If you participate in one of the Sale Committees (Food or Marketing) your work in preparation counts towards sale shifts.
+If you participate in one of the Sale Committees (see below) your work in preparation counts towards sale shifts.

 Take away: There is plenty of work leading up to and during the Sale.
 We need every hand on deck for the number of shoppers we’re going to gather and who arrive!